sehgal-harshit/mpc-neural-surrogates/README.md

 Master's thesis — **M.Sc.
 Automation & Robotics, TU Dortmund** (supervised by Niklas Kemmerling).

-> 🧹 **Before pushing:** the code is yours to publish.
-Just keep large/raw datasets and trained weights out of the repo (the included `.gitignore` handles this) and don't commit the reference paper PDF.

 ## What it does

 Model Predictive Control (MPC) is powerful but expensive: every control step re-solves an optimization over a physical model, and high-fidelity first-principles models are often too slow for real-time use.
 This thesis develops a **generalizable framework that replaces the expensive model with a learned neural-network surrogate** embedded directly in the MPC loop — keeping control performance while cutting solve times by orders of magnitude.